 There are not many resources out there for people who are involved in a motor vehicle accident.
-Most lawyer websites simply advise victims to “call us for a free consultation,” but those free consultations, more often than not, are short, impersonal, and basically just a sales pitch to get victims to sign the retainer agreement and go home.
+Most lawyer websites simply advise victims to “call us for a free consultation,” but those free consultations, more often than not, are short, impersonal, and are really a sales pitch to get victims to sign the retainer agreement and go home.
 That’s no way to treat someone who is in an unfamiliar situation, especially if that person has just been injured.

 - Be safe: Make sure that you are in a safe place and there is no risk of secondary collisions.
 Turn off the engine.
 If you are in pain, avoid moving unless necessary.

 - Call the police and ambulance.

 - Take photographs: Take pictures of your car, the car that hit you, the driver of the car that hit you, any witnesses, and the license plates of cars with drivers or passengers who may have seen the collision.

 - Get the other driver’s information: Get the other driver’s name, address, phone number, insurance company, and insurance policy number.
 Ask to see his or her driver’s license information, and write down the license number, date of birth, height, and weight, and the address, if different from what he/she told you.

 - Get contact information for witnesses: Some people don’t like to stick around after an accident, especially if they think other people are taking care of the situation.
 In some cases, though, independent witness testimony can be crucial to proving your claim.
 Try to get as much contact information from witnesses as possible.

-We offer consultations that are convenient to you—you can meet us in our office, call us over the phone, or we can arrange some other location.
+We offer consultations that are convenient for you—you can meet us in our office, call us over the phone, or we can arrange some other location.
 There are some things you should try to bring with you:

 - Contact information: of everyone who was involved or witnessed the accident